kelvinleandro/manim-animations/README.md

 # Manim Animations
-Some animations about machine learning and statistics using Manim Community
+Animations using Manim Community exploring various concepts in computer science, with a special focus on machine learning and statistics

 # Current animations